endowproject/endowproject.github.io/about-us.md

-We're a friendly group of researchers working (and based) around the world!
+We are a collegial group of researchers working (and based) around the world.

 Our Co-Directors are [Jeremy Koster](https://researchdirectory.uc.edu/p/kosterjy) and [Eleanor Power](https://eapower.github.io/).
 [Daniel Redhead](https://www.eva.mpg.de/ecology/staff/daniel-redhead/index.html) is our Assistant Director and oversees the creation and maintenance of the ENDOW dataset.
 They are supported and advised by the other members of the Governing Board: [Monique Borgerhoff Mulder](https://anthropology.ucdavis.edu/people/fzborger), [Samuel Bowles](http://tuvalu.santafe.edu/~bowles/), and [Matthew Jackson](https://web.stanford.edu/~jacksonm/).